rkimoakbioinformatics/oakvar/mkdocs/docs/vcf2vcf.md

 With OakVar v2.5.0 and later, a fast-track annotation workflow, `vcf2vcf`, is available.
 The speed-up by this workflow can be an order of magnitude compared to previous versions, depending on the number of samples.
+For example, mapping the variants in the chromosome 20 of the 1000 Genomes Project data took about 10 minutes with --vcf2vcf in our test system.
+With ClinVar annotation added, about 15 minutes.
 The condition to use this workflow is:

 - Input file format is Variant Call Format (VCF).
 - Output file format is also VCF.